 Aperio Integrated Color Management controls the optical characteristics of your scanner and your display monitor to ensure the colors of the eSlides display accurately.
-For information on Aperio Integrated Color Management, see "Appendix B: Aperio Integrated Color Management" on page 111.
+For information on Aperio Integrated Color Management, see "Appendix B: Aperio Integrated Color Management" on page 113.

-By default, ImageScope uses the scanner's source ICC profile embedded in the eSlide and the target ICC profile for your monitor to make sure the image displays in accurate color.
+By default, Aperio ImageScope uses the scanner's source ICC profile embedded in the eSlide and the target ICC profile for your monitor to make sure the image displays in accurate color.
 The ICC profile is embedded in the eSlide image during scanning.

-The ImageScope toolbar allows you to turn Integrated Color Management on or off:
+You can turn Integrated Color Management on or off:

-- Click the icon on the ImageScope toolbar to turn color management on or off. - If an image has an embedded ICC profile and color management is turned on, the symbol displays at the bottom of the image.
-If color management is turned off, the symbol on the image looks like this: ...
+- Click the second control of the Aperio ImageScope toolbar to turn color management on or off. - If an image has an embedded ICC profile and color management is turned on, the symbol displays at the bottom of the image.
+If color management is turned off, the symbol on the image looks like this: N.